 - $20.00 per night per single family site for up to 6 people and 1 vehicle

 - $10.00 extra person (up to 8) per night and $10.00 extra vehicle charge (up to 2) per night

 - Memorial to Labor Day

 - Golden Age/Golden Access Pass for single family campsites only

-Facilities: Middle Lion has eight campsites, which are all first-come, first-served.
+Middle Lion has 8 campsites.
 They are located along a single loop, close to a creek.
-Tables, barbecue grills, and/or fire rings are provided on each site.
+While tent camping is best enjoyed in this cozy campground, there is room for RVs under 20 feet.
+Tables and fire rings are provided in each site.
 There is a vault toilet in the campground.
-There is no drinking water at this site.
-You must bring your own water.
+There is no drinking water at this site, so bring your own water.

 The Lion Canyon Trail (22W06) starts at the back of the campground.
 After 1.3 miles you will reach the Rose Lion Connector Trail (22W16) on the right.
 After 0.6 miles you can take side trails to East Fork Lion Camp, which is within the Sespe Wilderness, or West Fork Lion Camp.
 The main trail continues 3.6 miles to Nordhoff Ridge for spectacular views.
 No mountain bikes are allowed in the wilderness.

-Fire Use: Middle Lion Campground is a “Campfire Use Site.”
+- Middle Lion Campground is a "Campfire Use Site."
 Campfires are normally permitted year around without a California Campfire Use Permit.
 Under some conditions, wood fires and barbecues may be prohibited in all areas of the national forest.
-Fires at Middle Lion Campground are only permitted in fire rings provided by the Forest Service.
+Fires at Campground are only permitted in fire rings provided by the Forest Service.